‘Russian Kim Kardashian’ Anastasiya Kvitko Goes Braless In Eye-Popping Instagram Snap

 “When I was a child I was into athletics, and now I just try to stay fit and go to the gym four times a week.”

 With a figure that is arguably curvier than the Keeping Up With The Kardashians star’s own, AK appears to make the most of her shape.
 Swimsuits come low-cut.
 Bikinis err on the minimal side.
-There is, however, a major disparage between AK’s clothing and the looks donned by the great Kim K. While the 38-year-old reality star opts for high-end Versace or Chanel labels, Anastasiya’s wardrobe comes more budget-friendly.
+There is, however, a major disparity between AK’s clothing and the looks donned by the great Kim K. While the 38-year-old reality star opts for high-end Versace or Chanel labels, Anastasiya’s wardrobe comes more budget-friendly.
 A shout-out to Fashion Nova is commonplace from Kvitko – today is just another such occasion.

 With a healthy Instagram following, though, AK is likely to get snapped up by more brands wishing to see their name promoted on her account.
 Fellow Instagram models working as brand ambassadors include Ana Cheri and Lindsey Pelas.

 Anastasiya’s Instagram may not be followed by Kim, but individuals close to the family do keep tabs on AK.
-Rob Kardashian’s ex and baby momma, Blac Chyna follows Anastasiya.
+Rob Kardashian’s ex and baby mama, Blac Chyna, follows Anastasiya.
 Also keeping tabs on AK is Teen Mom OG star, Farrah Abraham.